Fishbiter/Shenmunity/README.md

 # Transforms

 When Shenmunity creates a model it will create the transform hierarchy as Unity transforms.
-These will not be recreated, so you can move them etc.
+These will not be recreated, so you can move them etc. Note it currently uses the names to re-hook them, so you mustn't rename them.

 Note that if you change model the hierarchy will be destroyed.